wolfaholic/asylum-rg-fe-starter/tickets/thirdTicket.md

 Submit the following in your course:

-- Link to your forked repo with the fixed code for the graphs page
+- Link to your forked repo with the code for the new profile page and auth integration
 - Link to a Loom video answering the prompt in the `Submit Your Deliverables` assignment in your course